-Welcome to the December 2018 edition of the example not-for profit (Corporations Act) financial statements.
+Welcome to the December 2018 edition of the example notfor-profit (ACNC) financial statements.
 This set of illustrative financial statements is one of many prepared by Grant Thornton to assist you in preparing your own financial statements.

-This publication is designed to illustrate the financial statements for a not-for-profit entity in line with Australian financial reporting and regulatory requirements.
-It is based on the activities and results of a fictitious not-for-profit entity, Grant Thornton CLEARR NFP Example Ltd, which prepares Australian general purpose financial statements.
+This publication is designed to illustrate the financial statements for an ACNC registered not-for-profit entity in line with Australian financial reporting and regulatory requirements.
+It is based on the activities and results of a fictitious not-for-profit entity, Grant Thornton CLEARR NFP Example Ltd, which is a company limited by guarantee registered with the Australian Charities and Not-for-profits Commission and prepares Australian general purpose financial statements.